operon-io/camel-operon/README.md

 * operonModules: loads any external Operon-scripts as libraries before executing the script.
 	- CamelOperonHeaders.HEADER_OPERON_MODULES

+* operonConfigs: the `io.operon.runner.model.OperonConfigs` -instance to manually conrol e.g. "outputResult" when using Camel's language-expression (which is there by default set to false).
+    - CamelOperonHeaders.HEADER_OPERON_CONFIGS

 * operonValueBindings: allows to bind values to the query.
 	- CamelOperonHeaders.HEADER_OPERON_VALUE_BINDINGS